kmkz/Perl/README.md

 Perl
 ====

-Some personal perl scripts and tools
+Some personal Perl scripts and tools.